3 Essential Logistics Robots You Need to Know About

 2. Robotic pickers

-Then there’s the robotic pickers.
+In the space of logistic robotics, there’s also the robotic pickers.
 In parcel sortation, robots are now able to locate items in a pile and recognise their position and size.
 Using sensors, the robots form their own impression of the shape, measurement and position of each parcel as they pass by on the conveyor as part of a bulk flow.

 The robotic solution, now being trialled at a major European parcel logistics operator, takes over traditional manual functions.
 With increasing ability to match human operatives, it is able to handle even the odd parcels – especially those featuring difficult wrapping, odd shapes or polybags.
 Their almost human-like movement means they can grab parcels at the right angle on a conveyor.
 And if they drop items midway, robots are able to react intelligently.